commercetools/ui-kit/.changeset/tiny-suits-grow.md

 'visual-testing-app': major
 ---

-This release does not introduce any breaking changes but marks a new starting point with all packages having been migrated to TypeScript.
+This release does not introduce any breaking changes but intends to homogenize versions across all packages with the migration to TypeScript being completed.
+Having similar versions across packages should ease maintenance and updating from now on.